Zilliqa/ZIP/zips/zip-11.md

 To this end, we propose that **gZILs be issued only for 1 year**, with the objective to create scarcity and incentivize the early birds to get involved in the staking program.
-Furthermore, **we limit the maximum number of gZILs to be ever issued to be 680,000**.
-This is 1/1000 of the total ZIL reward available for staking.
-In other words, for every ZIL eared as a staking reward, 0.001 gZIL will be issued.
+Furthermore, **we limit the maximum number of gZILs to be ever issued to be 682,550**.
+This is 1/1000 of the total ZIL reward available for staking on an annual basis.
+In other words, for every 1000 ZIL earned as staking reward, 1 gZIL will be issued.

 Do note that it is very possible that all the 680,000 gZIL may not get minted as the number of gZILs that get minted depends on the number stake reward